jasonhsu93/CPU-Classic-RISC-Pipeline-Machine/README.md

-Project Title: Advanced CPU Design and Memory Integration - Lab 7: "Adding Memory and I/O to the Simple RISC Machine"
+Advanced CPU Design and Memory Integration - Lab 7: "Adding Memory and I/O to the Simple RISC Machine"

 Institution: University of British Columbia